 Christian Protestant Faith Volunteer

-Jean-Daniel is our Protestant volunteer, sponsored by the United and Anglican Churches of Canada.
+is our Protestant volunteer, sponsored by the United and Anglican Churches of Canada.
 He has a bachelor’s from Harvard and a master of divinity from Yale and was very involved in campus ministry at both schools.
 He is a PhD student in practical theology at the Université de Lausanne, where he is trying to prove that Jesus really truly meant it when he said, "Let the little children come to me."
 He is here for you, en anglais ou en français, comme vous voulez, whether to chat, to get a group together for an intense game of Apples to Apples or to help you figure out what in God’s name we can do together to make this a better world.
-And he is happy to meet up with any students no matter what they believe, or don’t!
+And he is happy to meet up with any students no matter what they believe, or don’t.
+Feel free to book an appointment

 shmuly [at] chabadmcgill.com (Email Rabbi Shmuly)